Popcorn Button on a Microwave: How It Works

 The Simple Answer: What the Popcorn Button Promises

 At its core, the popcorn button is a pre-programmed cooking function designed to take the guesswork out of making microwave popcorn.
 Instead of you having to manually enter a time and power level, the microwave uses a built-in algorithm it believes is ideal for a standard-sized bag of popcorn.
 But how it achieves this is where things get interesting.
+For see our microwave ovens recommendations on this site.

 How Does It Really Work?
 The Tech Behind the Button